 In addition, we want to keep the omega-3 fraction high; flaxseeds and cold-water fish are the simplest sources.

 However, once the kernel is split, and oxygen gets in, the fats will start to go rancid.
-So traditionally, farmers would grind their maize once a week and use it as soon as possible as a feed both for themselves, their staff and their farmyard animals.
+So traditionally, farmers would grind their maize once a week and use it as soon as possible as a feed both for themselves, their staff and their cattle.

 It's refined grain, and sugar, not fat in the main that has made humans obese in the last few decades.

 With 100% mealie-meal now simply being unavailable, as with wheat, we have opted to buy a new grinder, the KoMo Mio, that will handle corn.

 Unrefined mealies are a good source of fibre, numerous B vitamins, and phytonutrients; especially lutein and zeaxanthin that help prevent adult-onset blindness.

 Food that is mostly refined carbohydrate and low in dietary fibre is regarded as being of high risk, limiting the production of those important short-chain fatty acids; they protect the lining of the gut from toxic compounds.